awsdocs/amazon-redshift-management-guide/doc_source/serverless-migration.md

  To connect to Amazon Redshift Serverless with your preferred SQL client, you can use the Amazon Redshift provided JDBC driver version 2 driver\.
 We recommend connecting using JDBC driver version 2\.1\.x or later\.
 The port number is optional\.
 If you don’t include it, Amazon Redshift Serverless defaults to port number 5439\.
 You can change to another port from the port range of 5431\-5455 or 8191\-8215\.
 To change the default port for a serverless endpoint, use the AWS CLI and Amazon Redshift API\.

- To find the exact endpoint to use for the JDBC or ODBC driver, see **Workgroup configuration** in your Amazon Redshift Serverless instance\.
+ To find the exact endpoint to use for the JDBC or ODBC driver, see **Workgroup configuration** in Amazon Redshift Serverless\.
 You can also use the Amazon Redshift Serverless API operation `GetWorkgroup` operation or the AWS CLI operation `get-workgroups` to return information about your workgroup, and then connect\.

 ### Connecting using password\-based authentication<a name="serverless-migration-drivers-password-auth"></a>